PixarAnimationStudios/ruby-jss/README.md

 You can even fetch objects without specifying the kind of identifier, e.g. `JSS::Computer.fetch 3241`, but this will be slower, since ruby-jss searches by matching the given value with all available identifiers, returning the first match.

-*NOTE*: A class's '.fetch' method is now the preferred method to use for retrieving existing objects.
+*NOTE*: For APIObject subclasses, the '.fetch' class method is now the required method to use for retrieving existing objects from the API.
+The '.new' method no longer works.
-The '.new' method still works as before, but is deprecated for object retrieval and doing so may raise errors in the future.
 See below for using .make to create new objects in the JSS.

 --------